Labii/labii3-docs/docs/eln_table.md

 Labii ELN supports two types of table views: edit view (picture above), and read-only view (picture bellow).

 For edit view, one additional column (header) and row are included.
 All other cells work exactly like in Excel.
-Each cell also supports a right-click menu consisting of:
+Each cell also supports a right-click menu.

+The format of each indicating:

 * Black font color: editable cell
 * Gray font folor: read only cell